MichaelCurrin/thebuckfeverground/README.md

 # The Buckfever Underground
 > Static site content for a South African band that performs poetry with improvised music

-The project uses [Jekyll](http://jekyllrb.com/) to build a static website for The Buckfever Underground.
-The band's homepage is [thebuckfeverunderground.co.za](http://thebuckfeverunderground.co.za/) - this is created from the `master` branch and updated via FTP.
-The site is also deployed on a staging environment hosted as a [Github Pages site](https://michaelcurrin.github.io/the-buckfever-underground/), using the `gh-pages` branch (since `develop` cannot be selected to build from).
+The project uses [Jekyll](http://jekyllrb.com/) to build a static website for _The Buckfever Underground_.
+The band's homepage is [thebuckfeverunderground.co.za](https://thebuckfeverunderground.co.za/) - this is created from the `master` branch and updated via FTP.

 The rights to the content of this remain with band or the original creators (including reviewers and photographers).